MicrosoftDocs/Hololens/hololens/hololens2-deploying-remote-assist-using-shared-identity.md

 Create Azure AD security groups and shared Azure AD user accounts to be used to login to HoloLens 2 devices.

 1. Login to [Azure AD admin center](https://aad.portal.azure.com/) as Azure AD Global Administrator.
-1. Navigate to [New Group - Azure Active Directory admin center](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/AddGroupBlade) blade and create an Azure AD **Security** Group to manage the HoloLens 2 shared user accounts.
-See [Create a basic group and add members - Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal#create-a-basic-group-and-add-members) for step-by-step instructions.
+1. Navigate to [New Group admin center](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/AddGroupBlade) blade and create an Azure AD **Security** Group to manage the HoloLens 2 shared user accounts.
+See [Create a basic group and add members](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal#create-a-basic-group-and-add-members) for step-by-step instructions.
 1. Navigate to [New user - Azure Active Directory admin center](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/MsGraphUsers) blade and create new user accounts to be shared by multiple people to log in to the HoloLens 2 device.
 One Azure AD user account per HoloLens 2 device is recommended.
-See [Add or delete users - Azure Active Directory](/azure/active-directory/fundamentals/add-users-azure-active-directory) for step-by-step instructions.
+See [Add or delete users](/azure/active-directory/fundamentals/add-users-azure-active-directory) for step-by-step instructions.
 1. Navigate to [Groups - Azure Active Directory admin center](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups), select the ***Azure AD security group name* -> Members -> + Add members** and add the above user accounts to the security group.
-See [Add or remove group members - Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-members-azure-portal) for step-by-step instructions.
+See [Add or remove group members](/azure/active-directory/fundamentals/active-directory-groups-members-azure-portal) for step-by-step instructions.

 ### 2. License Assignments

 Assign required licenses to the Azure AD user accounts.

 1. You can assign licenses required to use Dynamics 365 Remote Assist on HoloLens 2 to a user or user group.
-To assign licenses to a user group follow [Assign licenses to a group - Azure Active Directory](/azure/active-directory/enterprise-users/licensing-groups-assign) step-by-step guide to assign the following licenses.
+To assign licenses to a user group follow [Assign licenses to a group](/azure/active-directory/enterprise-users/licensing-groups-assign) step-by-step guide to assign the following licenses.
 To assign licenses to a user follow [Assign licenses to users - Microsoft 365 admin](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide) step-by-step guide to assign the following licenses.
     - Dynamics 365 Remote Assist
     - Microsoft Teams
     - Common Data Service for Remote Assist